Dora Ohlfsen-Bagge: Mussolini medallion (1922)

-In 1922 Ohflsen was commissioned, by a man with mining interests in Italy, to create a medallion of Benito Mussolini, Prime Minister of Italy from October 1922 to July 1943.
+In 1922 Ohlfsen was commissioned, by a man with mining interests in Italy, to create a medallion of Benito Mussolini, Prime Minister of Italy from October 1922 to July 1943.
 After apparently giving her two-hour sittings at the Palazzo Chigi while he worked, Mussolini signed the plaster cast and added the inscription "per ardua ad astra" (through adversity to the stars).

 An early supporter of Mussolini and the National Fascist Party, Ohlfsen was in the crowd during the March on Rome on 30 October 1922 when the fascists took power.
 "We have been passing through many thrilling times here," she wrote to the Sydney Morning Herald in January 1923, "no less than a revolution with a king the head of it. ...
 At 1 pm I went down to the Café Aragno, on the Corso, with a party of friends. ...
 We stood on chairs there till 5:30, watching the Corteo march past. ...
 The Corteo was headed by Mussolini, and the entire procession composed of 100,000 Fascisti, marched past the tomb [of the unknown soldier], giving the Fascisti salute—raising the arm—as in the days of ancient Rome."
 She described Mussolini in 1925:

 The fascists became a source of many of her commissions.
 Ohlfsen was "strongly influenced by the cult of dynamic he-men forging history, in line with early Italian Fascism," Stella Free wrote in the Grove Dictionary of Art.
 "With modernist overtones, her art is a celebration of idealized figures in their prime, conveying patriotic themes and nationalistic sentiment."